tus/tus.io/index.md

     We are going to do this right.
 We will solve reliable file uploads for once and for all.
 A new open
     <a href="/protocols/resumable-upload.html">protocol for resumable uploads</a>
-    (tus) built on HTTP.
+    built on HTTP.
 Simple, cheap, reusable stacks for clients and servers.
     Any language, any platform, any network.
   </p>